 Studies have shown that there has been a huge increase in the number of distracted walking pedestrian accidents in the last few years.
-A study by Ohio State University of injuries suffered by pedestrians while texting and walking estimates that by next year there will be 3000 or more emergency room visits as a result of distracted walking incidents in the U.S. alone.
+A study by Ohio State [Page no longer available – we have linked to the archive.org version instead] estimates that by next year there will be 3000 or more emergency room visits as a result of distracted walking incidents in the U.S. alone.

 Says doctor and professor Jack Nasar, a co-author of the OSU study, in an interview with Healthline, people who walk and text “are a hazard to themselves and others, as their distraction makes it more likely that they may walk into someone else and knock them over.
 One reporter who interviewed me told me that she was knocked over and injured by someone texting who bumped into her.”